-The Actuarial Function at Fidelity & Guaranty Life Business Services, Inc. ("FGLBS") provides actuarial services such as setting, monitoring and adjusting reserves.
+The Actuarial Function is managed internally by the Chief Actuary and valuations actuaries.
+The Company also receives actuarial support from Oliver Wyman, which is an outsourced service provider.
 The reserves are reviewed by the Chief Executive Officer and Board on a quarterly basis, as well as independently reviewed by external actuaries annually to ensure reasonableness.